Your entertainment guide to New Year’s Week in Aspen

 • After a year as one of the most talked-about contemporary artists in America, Mickalene Thomas will close 2019 by opening the solo exhibition “découverte” at the Baldwin Gallery as it closes its 25th anniversary year.
 A reception runs from 6 to 9 p.m. and the show hangs through Feb.
 7.

-• On the famly front, Acrobats of Cirque-Tacular return to the Wheeler Opera House for an evening show of winter-themed circus acts.
+• On the famly front, Acrobats of Cirque-Tacular return to the Wheeler Opera House for shows of winter-themed circus acts.

 • And late night, the place to be is Belly Up, where the formerly anonymous superstar DJ and vocalist Zhu headlines.